-Zesty Cranberry Relish is a great side dish to serve with turkey dinner or even makes a delicious appetizer spooned over a block of cream cheese.
+Zesty Cranberry Relish is a great side dish to serve with turkey dinner or it makes a delicious appetizer spooned over a block of cream cheese.

-This dish is different than a traditional cranberry sauce, it’s not cooking (making it extra fast) and it’s a bit less sweet than cranberry sauce!
-Fresh cranberries with citrus and apple give relish lots of fresh flavor.
+This dish is different than a traditional cranberry sauce; it’s not cooked (making it extra fast) and it tastes less sweet!

-We love a traditional cranberry sauce with thanksgiving dinner and we love this Cranberry Relish too!
+We love a traditional cranberry sauce with thanksgiving dinner, and we love this Cranberry Relish too!
 Instead of being cooked like cranberry sauce, cranberry relish is a condiment or topping of finely chopped fruit (cranberries, oranges, and apples).

 Cranberries are the star of the dish!
 We use fresh cranberries, available in the produce section of the grocery store.
 Apples and oranges are added to balance out the tart flavor of the cranberries and to add a fresh zesty flavor.
 Swap out the oranges for pineapple if you’d like.